zr-zhou0o0/ZeroNVS/note_zzr/note.md

   - we can simply pass the found camera pose in sds to the diffusion_guidance (can we?)(maybe add some processing process according to sds)
 - note, we just need a single cond image can initialize zero123_guidance
 - so we should choose a novel view camera pose in the sds first, and use the find-nearest func find a cond image and generate a diffusion-only image, and pass the cond image to generate a sds image.
+- another problem: different origin point choice. of sds and dif.